-Lake Chicot Loop Trail is a 18 mile moderately trafficked loop trail located near Ville Platte, LA that features beautiful wild flowers and is rated as moderate.
+Lake Chicot Loop Trail is a 18 mile moderately trafficked loop trail located near Ville Platte, Louisiana that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 Great trip.
 We did the loop backwards over thanksgiving.
 Nice and cold nights and cool days!
 Staying at campsite 6 the first night, then 5, and finally 2 to wrap up a 3 nighter.

 The lake was drained while we were there but Water is available at the RV campgrounds and the southern trail head.